Du'Vonta Lampkin: Professional career

-After going undrafted in the 2018 NFL Draft, Lampkin participated in the Baltimore Ravens rookie mini-camp, but was not signed.
+After going undrafted in the 2018 NFL draft, Lampkin participated in the Baltimore Ravens rookie mini-camp, but was not signed.
 On July 31, 2018, Lampkin signed with the Tennessee Titans.
 He was waived on September 1, 2018.

-Massachusetts Pirates

 Lampkin signed with the Massachusetts Pirates of the National Arena League for the 2019 season.
 Lampkin appeared in three games and recorded one tackle.

 Death

 On May 5, 2022, Lampkin died after being shot in a Dallas apartment.
-On July 8, 2022, Dallas police officers arrested two people Antwan Franklin and Erick Garcia for the murder of Lampkin.
+On July 8, 2022, Dallas police officers arrested two people, Antwan Franklin and Erick Garcia, for the murder of Lampkin.
 Franklin reportedly set up the fatal robbery of his friend Lampkin.
+On December 12, 2024, Franklin was found guilty of capital murder and sentenced to life in prison.